nextstrain/nextclade/docs/user/input-files/05-pathogen-config.md

 #### `treeBuilderParams`

 Optional `dict`.
 Parameters for the tree building algorithm.
-These are identical to the corresponding CLI arguments (though here _camelCase_ needs to be used.
+These are identical to the corresponding CLI arguments (though here _camelCase_ needs to be used).
 If not provided, default values are used.

 - `withoutGreedyTreeBuilder`: If you don't want to use the greedy tree builder, set this to `true`.
 Default: `false`.
 - `maskedMutsWeight`: Parsimony weight for masked mutations.
 Default: `0.05`.